xNeverlandx/scripts/README.md

 Queue

-1. install-aws-tools.sh
+1. Create aws server with ubuntu
-2. kubernetes-claster.sh
+2. install-aws-tools.sh
+3. kubernetes-claster.sh (Unfortunately I could not test this script because I do not have an aws account, but based on the guides I read, it should work)
-3. prometheus.sh
+4. prometheus.sh
-4. grafana.sh
+5. grafana.sh